openmaphub/iD/API.md

 ```

 This should be set with caution for performance reasons.
+The OpenStreetMap API has a limitation of 50000 nodes per request.